DerBrunoIR/PostHTML-build/README.md

 > [!tip]
 > In combination with design agents (like Google Stitch) that output HTML, this template library can be especially useful for fast deployments.

-Developing, building, serving and distributing static websites should be not harder than writing HTML.
+Developing, building, serving and distributing static websites should be not require shipping heavy JS frameworks.
 The JS library PostHTML-include provides an HTML `include` tag for importing other HTML moduls.
 Our build script can resolve nested HTML moduls into servable HTML files.
 Nginx is configured to serve the file tree via HTTP.